Architecture

 Profile-based generation model

-The bm CLI embeds profiles at compile time.
+Profiles are extracted to disk on first use (bm profiles init).
 When you run bm init, it extracts a profile's content into a new team repo:

 | Layer | Location | What lives here | Who changes it |